mhofherr/TaskPaperManager/README.rst

 "pushover: True".
 Pushover messages are limited to a maximum of 512 characters, so the scripts cuts of anything beyond.
 Please mind:
 Pushover allows a maximum of 7500 messages per application token per month.
-The script provides no limiting for outgoing messages.
+The script provides no limiting for the number of outgoing messages.

 TaskPaper Theme
 ---------------